 IACUC Form Instructions

-Fill out the requested information (name, department, project title, phone numbers and requested
+requested information (name, department, project title, phone numbers and requested start date) on

-Provide information on the animals to be used as requested.
-Only mice and rats can be housed in the Animal Care Facility at this time.
+information on the animals to be used as requested.
+Only mice and rats can be housed in the LECOM

+Animal Care Facility at this time.
 Invertebrates are not included in the responsibilities of IACUC,

 and other mammals cannot be used at present in our facility.
-Provide information to justify
+Provide information to justify your use

 demonstrate that the work is not simple duplication of prior work.